Venkatesh359/Terraform-vpc-module/Readme.md

 Required for public IP communication.

-🔁 4.
-NAT Gateway
+ ***🔁4.
+NAT Gateway***

-&nbsp; NAT Gateway lets private subnet instances access the internet\[outbound connections] for updates, package downloads, etc.
+ NAT Gateway lets private subnet instances access the internet\[outbound connections] for updates, package downloads, etc.

-&nbsp; It is deployed in a public subnet.
+ It is deployed in a public subnet.

-&nbsp; Private subnets route internet-bound traffic to this NAT.
+ Private subnets route internet-bound traffic to this NAT.

-&nbsp; It hides private IPs behind a public Elastic IP (EIP).
+ It hides private IPs behind a public Elastic IP (EIP).

 🔒 5.
 Security Groups (SG)